ogukei/terraform-proxmox-vm/README.md

    ```

 6. Customize the Terraform Configuration
    Edit `main.tf` to suit your environment.
-In particular, update the network bridge configuration (e.g., `vmbr3`) to match your setup.
+In particular, update the network bridge configuration (e.g., `vmbr3`) and ensure that the `target_node` setting is also modified to match your Proxmox environment.

 7. Run Terraform
    Navigate to your repository directory and execute the following commands: